 - Either take the alleyway from the pedestrian lights by the shops or go down the road from the roundabout.
 If the level crossing is down, you can reach Platform 1 (for trains to London) via the footbridge from Platform 2.

-- From the corner of the pub's car park take a broad grassy path heading SW across the triangular common towards a point where two lanes meet, 125m away.
+- From the corner of the pub's car park leave the VGW by taking a broad grassy path heading SW across the triangular common towards a point where two lanes meet, 125m away.
 Continue in the same direction along Chelsham Road, joining Cycle Route 21 (which you will be following to Woldingham Road).
 In 100m turn left onto a bridleway into a wood.